porcinus/FreeplayInfo2Overlay/README.md

 - 0.1f : Battery monitoring rework to allow retry on failure, arguments combination rework as well, RGB-HSL implement.
 - 0.1g : Battery percentage prediction.
 - 0.1h : Time display can be disable using -notime or display system uptime using -uptime, freeplayfbcp.cfg can be set using -freeplaycfg to get width of the TFT screen.
 Battery, CPU and WiFi text replaced by icons.
 WiFi icon color based on signal strength, arrangement changed depending on things to display.
+- 0.1i : By default, if no RTC chip detected, the software will show system uptime instead of time, this can be disable by using -nouptime.
+Clock and uptime icons added.

 png2fb16 (deprecated, will be deleted in the future):
 - 0.1a : Initial release.